bchenSyr/restaurant-recommend/README.md

 Aug.
 2018 - Sept.
 2018
 Independent Project

-•	Utilized HTML, CSS, jQuery, AJAX, and JavaScript to make a dynamic and interactive web page
++ Utilized HTML, CSS, jQuery, AJAX, and JavaScript to make a dynamic and user-friendly web page
-•	Developed the web service with Java Servlet and RESTful API to fetch restaurant data from Yelp API
++ Developed RESTful web service with Java Servlet to fetch nearby restaurant data from Yelp API
-•	Used MySQL to store and manage the users and restaurants data
++ Used MySQL to store and manage the data for users and restaurants
-•	Implemented a recommendation algorithm based on rating, users’ location and favorite items
++ Implemented the recommendation system based on ratings, location and user preferences

+## Software Architecture